noelledons/travel-to-ghana/README.md

-# Travel to Ghana (Landing Page)
+# Travel to Ghana

 You can find the website [here](https://noelledons.github.io/travel-to-ghana/).

 ## Summary
-landing page for a wesbite about travelling to Ghana - Users can see why they should travel to Ghana, Top Destinations and special packages for their trip.
+Travel booking page for users travelling to Ghana, Africa.
+Users are able to select their chosen destination, date and number of Adults.
+Additionally, they can see why they should travel to Ghana, top destinations and special packages available for their trip.

 ## Languages
 - HTML